Arrive Cairo, Egypt

 Giza | The Pyramids & Sphinx

-This morning, tour the Giza Plateau, site of the pyramids of Mycerinus and Chefren as well as the Great Pyramid.
+Drive to Sakkara, site of hundreds of tombs and 14 pyramids, including the Step Pyramid of Djoser.
+Later, tour the Giza Plateau, site of the pyramids of Mycerinus and Chefren as well as the Great Pyramid.
 Built in the Fourth Dynasty (approximately 2690 BC), it is the only survivor of the Seven Wonders of the Ancient World.
-Explore the interior of one of these legendary pyramids and Ride Like a Local on camel back.
-Visit the Solar Boat Museum — site of Cheops’ funerary boat — and the Great Sphinx.
-After lunch at a local restaurant, enjoy your afternoon at leisure.
-Tonight, gather for a welcome dinner hosted by Abercrombie & Kent.
+Explore the interior of one of these legendary pyramids and visit the tombs of the pyramid builders, the workmen that actually built the great monuments.
+Ride Like a Local on camel back, then visit the Solar Boat Museum — site of Cheops’ funerary boat — and the Great Sphinx.

 Cruising the Nile | Edfu to Kom Ombo